vtunka/kojak/README.md

 Known Issues
 ------------

-This installation ships with a patched version of schema.sql with resolves a number of database schmea issues.
+This installation ships with a patched version of schema.sql with resolves a number of database schema issues.